 O’Shaunessy’s bill died in committee.
-He introduced it again during the next session of Congress, where it passed the House but was killed in the Senate.
+He introduced it again during the next session of Congress.
+It passed the House but the Senate killed it.

 There was a reason Congress didn’t sanction the Star-Spangled Banner: Many people opposed it because the melody was the same as an English drinking song called Anacreon in Heaven.